Food Availability—Seasonal availability determines which foods are consumed.

 - Agricultural crops such as corn and soybeans

-- Acorn production is often cyclical with higher yields occurring every 2–5 years depending on the tree species, rainfall, and location.
+- Acorn production is often cyclical, with higher yields occurring every 2 to 5 years depending on the tree species, rainfall, and location.

-- Deer may shift their range in the fall and winter to take advantage of good acorn production years.
+- Deer may shift their range in the fall and winter to take advantage of good acorn production.
 In years when acorn production is low, browsing becomes more important.

 - Where cultivated crops are readily available, the lack of acorns does not pose a threat to survival.
-But in those areas where extensive woodlands occur, lack of available acorns may influence the general health of local deer.
+But in areas of extensive woodlands, lack of available acorns may influence the general health of local deer.

 In summer deer require about 1½ quarts of water per hundred pounds of body weight each day.

-In winter when water sources are frozen, snow is consumed, although deer require less water in cold weather.
+In winter, when water sources are frozen, deer consume snow; although deer require less water in cold weather.

 During a drought deer may gather in areas that still have open water.
-They are attracted there by the water and the forbes that remain in the moister soil.
-These wet areas also attract insects that can carry Epizootic Hemorrhagic Disease, which increases the chance for deer to become infected.
+They are attracted there by the water and the forbs that remain in the moister soil.
+These wet areas also attract insects that can carry epizootic hemorrhagic disease, which increases the chance for deer to become infected.

 During the summer, drought can hinder a female’s ability to hide her fawn since there is less dense vegetation.